 Non-accidental injuries (NAI) represent both ethical and legal challenges to treating physicians.

-Radiologists are often the first to suspect NAI when confronted with particular injury patterns, and a knowledge of these is essential if the opportunity to save a child from future neglect is not to be missed.
+Radiologists may be the first clinical staff to suspect non-accidental injuries when confronted with a particular injury pattern.
+Knowledge of these is essential if the opportunity to save a child from future neglect is not to be missed.
 At the same time, it is essential that suspicion is not raised inappropriately as the consequences for an innocent but accused parent or guardian are significant.

 In 2001 an estimated 903,000 children were victims of maltreatment including:

 - physical abuse: 19%

 - fractures are noted in ~30% (range 11-55%)